 Jeera rice is a popular Indian and Pakistani rice preparation that is quick to make and goes well with curries and dal varieties.
 I’ve taken this simple rice preparation up a notch and included garlic for additional flavour.
-As you take a mouthful of this rice, you will taste the dominating flavour of roasted cumin and crispy bits of garlic.
+As you take a mouthful of this rice, you will relish the flavours of roasted cumin and crispy bits of garlic.
+The aroma of steamed basmati rice, cumin and garlic all cooked in ghee is sure go get your appetite up and ready for a delicious meal.

 - Rice – 1 cup